awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.2023.md

 The following Amazon Aurora MySQL features are supported in Aurora MySQL 5\.6, but these features are currently not supported in Aurora MySQL 5\.7\.
 + Asynchronous key prefetch \(AKP\)\.
 For more information, see [Working with Asynchronous Key Prefetch in Amazon Aurora](AuroraMySQL.BestPractices.md#Aurora.BestPractices.AKP)\.
 + Hash joins\.
 For more information, see [Working with Hash Joins in Aurora MySQL](AuroraMySQL.BestPractices.md#Aurora.BestPractices.HashJoin)\.
 + Native functions for synchronously invoking AWS Lambda functions\.
+These functions are available for MySQL 5\.7\-compatible clusters in Aurora MySQL 2\.06 and higher\.
 For more information, see [Invoking a Lambda Function with an Aurora MySQL Native Function](AuroraMySQL.Integrating.Lambda.md#AuroraMySQL.Integrating.NativeLambda)\.
 + Scan batching\.
 For more information, see [Aurora MySQL Database Engine Updates 2017\-12\-11](AuroraMySQL.Updates.20171211.md)\.
 + Migrating data from MySQL using an Amazon S3 bucket\.
 For more information, see [Migrating Data from MySQL by Using an Amazon S3 Bucket](AuroraMySQL.Migrating.ExtMySQL.md#AuroraMySQL.Migrating.ExtMySQL.S3)\.